The Ball-on-Plate is the 90’s Arcade experience re-imagined.

 The animation shows the activity of the neural network based on the current ball and desired target position.

 Systems are often complex, which renders controller design challenging.
 If a quadcopter crashes, it is often hard to say what went wrong.
 The controller could have been too aggressive, too mild, too slow, or just turn on completely wrong motors - the quadcopter quickly crashes in either case.
 In contrast, the Ball-on-Plate system has two benefits: First, the dynamics are rather slow, which makes it easy to visually analyse how the controller behaves.
-Second, it is intuitive what a "good" control behaviour should look like: If the controller is computed too slowly, then the plate angle changes directions with a notable delay; if the controller is too aggressive, then the ball overshoots the target; if the controller is too mild, then the ball gets stuck before reaching its target due to static friction; if there is a sign error in the controller, the plate tilts in the wrong direction.
+Second, it is intuitive what a "good" control behavior should look like: If the controller is computed too slowly, then the plate angle changes directions with a notable delay; if the controller is too aggressive, then the ball overshoots the target; if the controller is too mild, then the ball gets stuck before reaching its target due to static friction; if there is a sign error in the controller, the plate tilts in the wrong direction.
 This way, bad control behaviors and bugs are easily identified and corrected.
 This makes the Ball-on-Plate system an excellent platform for teaching automation and for researching control algorithms.
 Taking this to the extreme, we are currently preparing a control workshop for 5th graders - more information coming soon!

 Several thesis projects have already utilized the Ball-on-Plate system to develop and benchmark novel control approaches.
 Below is a list of current and past thesis projects: